advokaten/Remap-Canoe-Controller/remap_canoe_controller.hmod/readme.md

 <br>

-How do I edit the inputs?
+How do I edit the inputs after installation?

 USB-host:
 ```